Where is Dart used?#

 By this point, you should begin to engage with building real-world projects.
 Try your hand at creating cross-platform applications using Flutter.
 Although seamless proficiency will only be possible after an additional few months, it is better to start dabbling with it at this point.

-Asynchronous programming and future streams are advanced Dart concepts requiring significant practice and deeper knowledge before they can be applied practically.
+Asynchronous programming and future streams are advanced Dart concepts that require significant practice and deeper knowledge before they can be applied practically.

 The total time for the beginner phase of Dart learning will be around 2–3 months for basic proficiency and 6–12 months for successfully building real-world projects.
 It may take longer or shorter depending on your pace, so having access to adequate learning resources and ample time is crucial.

-If you are an intermediate programmer who has no prior experience in Dart but has a grasp on other programming languages, the time it will take you to become proficient depends on several factors.
+If you are an intermediate programmer with no experience in Dart but are familiar with other programming languages, the time it will take you to become proficient depends on several factors.

 You must be clear on which areas of Dart you want to learn and have a specific goal.
 After that, you can decide what level of knowledge is needed and how much time you can dedicate to study from your schedule.